lanakimova/ShreddingtheGnar/readme.md

 # **Find the resort that's right for you!**

-**Shredding the Gnar** was motivated by a desire to identify and locate the multitude of ski and snowboard resorts around the US, our team’s goal is to create a page to access information about each resort.
+**Shredding the Gnar** was motivated by a desire to identify and locate the multitude of ski and snowboard resorts around the US.
+Our team’s goal is to create a page to access information about each resort.
 Our target audience is people with all levels of ski/snowboard experience and a range of budgets.
 We seek to create a site that is easy to navigate, visually appealing, and informative to provide the user with a streamlined experience in finding their next ski/snowboard location.

 ## Before you start:
 1. On your server/computer run PostrgeSQL and create new DB with name SkiResorts